paritoshparashar/Calculator/README.md

 # Calculator
-On-Screen calculator using JavaScript, HTML, and CSS/
+On-Screen calculator using JavaScript, HTML, and CSS.